Anna Klingmann

+Education and career

 Klingmann moved to New York City in 1984 and went to the Parson's School of Design.
-She earned her architecture degrees from Pratt Institute, the Architectural Association in London and the Berlin University of the Arts.
+She earned her architecture degrees from Pratt Institute, the Architectural Association in London Architectural Association School of Architecture and the Berlin University of the Arts.

 Klingmann's main influence is Louis Kahn.
 Other influences include Zaha Hadid and Rem Koolhaas.
-In 2007, she worked for the architecture firm, Gensler, to help on two large-scale projects.
-In 2014, she began a collaborative project with the University and the Saudi Commission for Tourism and Antiquities (SCTA) which looks to connect artists, scientists, curators, and others with the history and culture of Asir.
+In 2007, she worked for the architecture firm, Gensler, to design two large-scale mixed-use projects.
+In 2014, she curated a collaborative project with the University and the Saudi Commission for Tourism and Antiquities (SCTA) which looks to connect artists, scientists, architects, and the community with the historic legacy and culture of Asir.
+The initiative seeks to engage international and local artists, architects, designers, scientists, curators, scholars and community stakeholders in a dialogue that explores ways to bring the past of Asir into a significant future, by merging ancient wisdom with cutting-edge trends and technology.

-Klingmann is currently the architecture department chair at Dar Al-Hekma University.
-She has previously taught at Cornell University and Columbia University.
+Klingmann is an adjunct associate professor at the New York Institute of Technology.
+She was the architecture department chair at Dar Al-Hekma University in Saudi Arabia from 2014-2017.
+She has also taught at Cornell University (2000-2003), and Columbia University(2004).